 If you are neither an accountant nor a fan of working with numbers, probably bookkeeping is not a favorite task for you.
 You can always look for outsourced bookkeeping services in such a case.
 Early adoption of some good habits will help you avoid costly errors with respect to proper record keeping.
-You probably do a lot of Small Business Bookkeeping in your head: which customers are outstanding, which supplier you need to pay, etc. DIY ensures that you do not need to hire CPA firm.
+You probably do a lot of Small Business Bookkeeping in your head: which customers are outstanding, which supplier you need to pay, etc. DIY ensures that you do not need to hire a CPA firm.
+Small Business Bookkeeping helps small business owners to keep track of all their financial transactions.

 1. Plan for major expenses